Elstargo00/machine-data-analysis/README.md

 Let's just leave the problems behind and focusing on making progress.

-## 1. How can we deal with the ugly data by not knowing anything about the machine or load inside?
+## How can we deal with the ugly data by not knowing anything about the machine or load inside?
+### "Our goal is to get working schedule of the machine"

 Notice the value -1 in the table is just the logic behind implying that the "NaN" value has been sent from the sensor.
 We can interpret it as the machine is turning off.